franleplant/nosleepjavascript-blog/content/blog/package-react-components/index.md

 check out their [docs][110].

 This approach also works with the _Classic Way_ of using dependencies via Browser Globals.

-## Active vs Passive compilation

-> **TLDR: Do not use _Passively compiled_ dependecies ever!**

-I have seen situations in which packages are distributed raw, without being compiled before being published, this means **Component Authors** package and distribute the raw sources like Typescript, ES2054, JSX, CSS Modules, etc., and rely on **Component Consumers**, like Applications, to compile them usually by configuring Webpack to also treat `node_modules/my-raw-dependency` as part of the Application source.

-This is what I call **Passive compilation** because **Component Authors** delegate their package compilation to the **Component Consumers**, instead of **Active compilation** in which each package is distributed already compiled by its **Component Author**.

-Today you can go a long way with Webpack abstractions like [Create React App][16] and [Create React Library][105], but you need to do things in a fairly standard way and **Passive Compilation** is not at all a standard way of distributing code.

-In my experience Webpack configurations are something that most developers do not know or do not want to touch so
-**having these sorts of abstractions inside your company will save you a lot of trouble and maintenance, which translates to less operation costs**.
-These Webpack abstractions have lots of smart people working on them and pouring their past experiences in creating something that will cover lots of use cases you probably won't ever think of, so you are getting even more things for free than you anticipate.

-Additionally, having custom Webpack configurations creates a potential opportunity to tightly couple other parts of your system like configurations, Services URLs, CDNs, PORT assignment, etc. to your Webpack build and configuration which makes it potentially brittle to any tweaks since it might affect some tightly coupled relationship in some obscure place.
-Relying on standard Webpack abstractions provides a very clear interface where you can pass configuration values and custom behaviors effectively reducing this coupling.

-Finally, and with a more of a "business" look, it is much more efficient and effective to rely on pre-made solutions for Application bundling and compilation.
-Webpack and the other bundlers are hard to configure exactly right and as a company you will need to maintain and bug fix your hand made configurations if you do them yourself.
-It is effectively one more source of bugs you will have to deal with, so rely as much as possible on third party open source solutions and for that you _must_ avoid **Passive Compilation**.

-### Passive Compilation

-#### As Component Authors

-##### Advantages

-It is trivial to setup since you simply distribute your raw files.
-Some sort of an attempt at **Active Compilation** will be required if you want to unit test your library, but it could be a subset of the _real_ configuration that **Actively Compiling** your library for distribution would require.

-It removes the need to think about distributing CSS because each **Component Consumer** (Applications) will compile raw CSS modules or SASS or LESS into a single final bundle that will include your **Passively Compiled** dependency styles.

-Same goes for other assets such as fonts and images.
-Since Applications are treating dependencies as sources then all these things will be covered by whatever strategy the Application's Webpack configuration uses, like `file-loader`, etc.

-Providing a **Theming** API is also pretty simple as long as you have SASS or LESS core variables that define your theme and from which the rest of the library's styles depend on and as long as the **Component Consumers** support these type of preprocessing.

-##### Disadvantages

-You must either specify or follow a specification of what Webpack loaders, loader configuration, CSS configuration, Babel configuration, etc. your library requires in order for Apps to compile it successfully.
-You could also construct some sort of Webpack composition hook but that can get really complicated really soon without the proper care.
-An obvious problem with config composition is conflicts with a given loader configuration, such as Babel, where the App uses certain configurations and the library uses others.
-In general I would say that the library and the consumer App cannot have too different bundling configurations if they want to work properly together, which means of course _tight coupling_.

-You have less encouragement to create a library public API and simply let _Component Consumers_ use any of your library files directly i.e. `import something from 'A/src/some/deep/nested/file.js'`.

-This will make even harder to migrate your library to an **Actively Compiled** strategy down the road because _Component Consumer_ Apps will be tightly coupled to your library's internal file structure and providing that same per-file API in Webpack is not trivial and has caveats (sharing code and such).

-By far, the **biggest disadvantage** with **Passive compilation** is that it will **infect** everything that it touches.
-If you are creating a new package that is **Actively compiled** but it uses some of the **Passively compiled** packages then BINGO, you need to customize your package build to compile those **passively compiled** packages and you end up in a very similar situation than simply making your new package **Passively compiled**.
-Which locks you down into this paradigm and all its flaws.

-I have been able to partially solve this situation by making those **Passively compiled** dependencies be `peerDependencies`, but you still need to handle them somehow in a test environment (probably by mocking them entirely, [Jest][17] does make this fairly easy) and if you have any sort of playground or documentation page where you display your component then BINGO again, you need to compile **Passively compiled** dependencies to make it work.

-If this seems crazy to you I can already tell you that I have experienced this in my day to day Job and is super frustrating.

-#### As Component Consumers

-##### Advantages

-It is fairly easy to setup with some tweaks to the inclusion paths in your Webpack config.

-**Theming** is easy because you just need to overwrite some SASS or LESS variables and your build system will do the rest.

-##### Disadvantages

-You cannot use Webpack abstractions such as [Create React App][16] because you always need to customize the sources you include, and since this is a rather rare use case, most abstractions won't and probably should not provide this functionality.

-### Active Compilation

-#### As Component Authors

-You actually need to write a full Webpack configuration to generate the bundle, but it is really not that bad (more on this later).

-Alternatively, if you are OK with Not-Inlining assets then you can use already made solutions such as [create-react-library][105] et al.

-You will need to make decisions about how to package and distribute your code which _is_ exactly the main point of this post.

-#### As Component Consumers

-You don't need to customize your Webpack config to use the library, this results in simpler configuration.
-You can also use standard pre-made solutions such as [create-react-app][16]

-**Theming** will depend exclusively on what the _Component Author_ sets up to be the Theming API.
-If a Component Author use something like **CSS-in-JS** then the experience will be pretty good.
-[Material-UI React][7] uses this API.

-If the Component Author provides a build to compile custom Themes out of band (outside your Apps build system) then it will be less optimal in my opinion.
-[Ant Design][8] and [React Bootstrap][9] use this API.

 ## Theming